Forget the improved photo-sharing, new Animoji and Memoji which recognise when your tongue is sticking out – what does

 When can you get your hands on iOS 12?

 iOS 12 is now available for any device currently running iOS 11.
 This means it will be suitable for any iPad from the iPad mini 2 and the iPad Air onwards, and any Apple smartphone from the iPhone 5S onwards.
 Check your device for compatibility here.

-To learn more about how technology can aid productivity read our article The New Office 365 Business Features That Will Make Your Job Easier or Get in Touch with us to talk about how we can help make your IT more secure and lead to increased productivity.
+To learn more about how technology can aid productivity read our article The new office 365 business features that will make your job easier or get in touch today to talk about how we can help make your IT more secure and lead to increased productivity.